 In particular, the “head of the delegation” repeatedly demonstrated the mettle of Vietnamese women, making the American negotiating team wary.
 When the opponent tried to deny the National Liberation Front, she spoke “in French, softly but firmly:

-“Accepting a conference with all four parties is a manifestation of our goodwill for peace.
-So you must also accept that in South Vietnam there are two governments, two lands, two armies as a matter of course, and that the so-called 'ghost' that you often talk about about the government of our National Liberation Front is extremely unrealistic and arbitrary.”
+“Accepting a conference with all four parties is an expression of our goodwill for peace.
+So you must also accept that in South Vietnam there are two governments, two lands, two armies as a matter of course, and the so-called 'ghost' that you often talk about the government of our National Liberation Front is extremely unrealistic and arbitrary.”

 Then, when leaving the conference, the “head of the delegation” again showed her gentleness and delicacy.
 Chu Lai clearly wrote that she “leaned slightly” toward Cuong’s mother (one of the main characters, fighting in Quang Tri Citadel), and whispered softly: “The Citadel is still standing.
 Our flag is still planted firmly there.
 Is your child there?
 Any news?”

-In the midst of tension, this tender moment becomes a deeply humane moment.
-There, humanity transcends diplomacy, as if there were only two mothers caring for each other.
+In the midst of tension, this tender moment became a deeply humane one.
+There, humanity transcended diplomacy, as if it were just two mothers caring for each other.

-The combination of reason and emotion makes the character of the group leader a profound highlight in Red Rain, representing the spirit of the times and touching the hearts of readers, especially mothers during wartime.
+The combination of reason and emotion makes the leader of the group a profound highlight in Red Rain, representing the spirit of the times and touching the hearts of readers, especially mothers during wartime.

 Image in Red Rain - the movie that is causing a fever at the box office.

-On the front lines of the battle, Commander Le Trong, a character reminiscent of General Le Trong Tan, was also featured.
-He was a man who did not shy away from pain.
+On the front lines of the battlefield, Commander Le Trong, a character reminiscent of General Le Trong Tan, was also featured.
+He was someone who did not shy away from pain.
 During the meeting, the Commander frankly suggested adjusting the defensive posture, in order to “hold out as long as possible and suffer the least casualties.”

 The detail of him calling Cuong's mother before she left for Paris is also a highlight.
 Author Chu Lai has shown the humanity of the war at the Citadel when letting a combat commander still remember and take time to comfort a mother.